Besendorfer/carketa-coding-challenge-react/README.md

 Improvements:
 * Written up tests.
+* Host the client on a live server.
 * Follow-up on foreign character encoding.
 There appears to be an encoding issue with some characters.

 I also would have collaborated with the appropriate parties (other engineers, PMs, UI/UX designers, etc) on the following: